The Cheapest Car Insurance in Illinois for 2022

 - Be consistent with how much coverage is included in the policy when comparing quotes.
 For example, if you get a quote for a policy with $50,000 in bodily liability coverage per accident from one insurer, use the same number when getting quotes from other carriers.

-- Enter your ZIP code below to compare quotes.
+- MoneyGeek’s car insurance calculator allows you to get an estimated cost of insurance in Illinois using your ZIP code.
+If you want a personalized quote, you need to provide more specific details.
 You can also use MoneyGeek’s price data to figure out which websites you will shop on.

 - GEICO, Mercury and Country Financial have the most affordable average rates in Illinois.
 You can begin your search by getting quotes from these companies.